bepuca/bernat-blog/posts/copilot-chat-eval/index.md

 - **Context injection**: Chat auto-adds environment info, API gives you full control
 - **Temperature**: Chat uses 0, API defaults to 0.1

 **Bottom line:** The Language Model API evaluates a different system than what users experience in chat.
-Our only hope now is option 3 - automating VSCode commands to control the actual chat interface.
+Our best remaining option now is option 3 - automating VSCode commands to control the actual chat interface.

 ## Hacking VSCode Commands